 "It's a challenging process right after an anomaly, because everybody wants answers, and really what you need is time to collect the data and sort it out," Mike Suffredini, NASA's program manager for the space station, said in a hastily arranged press briefing for reporters.

 He said the cargo ship had been loaded with nearly 3 tons of food, fuel and supplies.
 But NASA's final shuttle mission last month stocked up the orbiting outpost, so there's no danger of running out of anything critical anytime soon.

 "We can go several months without a resupply vehicle, if that becomes necessary," Suffredini said.

-Suffredini said the rocket that failed is very similar to the one Russia uses to carry up astronauts.
-So the investigation could affect a launch scheduled for next month to take up new station crew members, including an American astronaut.
+The rocket that failed is similar to the one Russia uses to carry up people, so the investigation could delay a launch scheduled for next month to take up two cosmonauts and an American astronaut.

 The three station crew members they were supposed to replace may stay in orbit longer.
 Or, they may come home using a Russian spacecraft already parked at the station, and the outpost would get by with half its normal crew.

 "Operating at a three-crew size is something that we are familiar with and able to do, although it would have implications on our ability to perform research," Suffredini said.

 The incident highlights how, with the shuttles gone, NASA is dependent on Russia for human spaceflight.

 "I think critics of the dependence on Russia will seize on this as an example of what might happen," said John Logsdon, a space policy expert with George Washington University in Washington, D.C.
 "But accidents do happen in the space business; they happen to everybody."